Limeade

-Limeade is a lime-flavored drink sweetened with sugar.
-A typical method of preparation is to juice limes, and combine the juice with simple syrup or honey syrup, along with some additional water and perhaps more sugar or honey.
+Limeade, also called lime soda, is a lime-flavored, sometimes carbonated, drink.
+It is usually sweetened with sugar or sweeteners.
+A common method of preparation is to juice limes and combine the juice with simple syrup or honey syrup, along with some water and perhaps more sugar or honey.
 Vodka or white tequila can be added to make a limeade cocktail.
+The exact ingredients, preparation and names of the drink can vary by country.